minerva-ml/gradus/README.md

 At this point steppy is early-stage library heavily tested on multiple machine learning challenges ([data-science-bowl](https://github.com/minerva-ml/open-solution-data-science-bowl-2018 'Kaggle's data science bowl 2018'), [toxic-comment-classification-challenge](https://github.com/minerva-ml/open-solution-toxic-comments 'Kaggle's Toxic Comment Classification Challenge'), [mapping-challenge](https://github.com/minerva-ml/open-solution-mapping-challenge 'crowdAI's Mapping Challenge')) and educational projects ([minerva-advanced-data-scientific-training](https://github.com/minerva-ml/minerva-training-materials 'minerva.ml -> advanced data scientific training')).

 We are developing steppy towards practical tool for data scientists who can run their experiments easily and change their pipelines with just few manipulation in the code.

+We are also building [steppy-toolkit](https://github.com/minerva-ml/steppy-toolkit), that is a collection of high quality implementations of the top deep learning architectures -> all of them with the same, intuitive interface.